shk1993/DynamicUI/README.md

-# *TSN Question Set*
+# *Dynamic UI*

-This application is designed to be used to record new events in the TSN project.
-These events are saved in the TSN project for reporting and documentation.
+This application has been designed to be a reference for creating a dynamic UI application from JSON data.

 ## Setup